Skip to main content

 Integrating Confluent Kafka with Orkes Conductor

 This developer guide includes the steps to integrate Confluent Kafka with Orkes Conductor.
-This integration lets you connect your Confluent Kafka cluster to Conductor to publish and receive messages from queues/topics.
+This integration lets you connect the Confluent Kafka cluster to Conductor to publish and receive messages from queues/topics.

 Get Configuration Credentials from Confluent Kafka